-We will not receive any proceeds upon the sale of shares by the selling shareholders.
+We will not receive any proceeds upon the sale of shares by the selling shareholder.
 We will however receive proceeds from the exercise of the warrants.
-We plan on using these proceeds received from shareholders who exercise their warrants to support our growth and for general corporate purposes, including working capital.
+We plan on using these proceeds received from the selling shareholder to support our growth and for general corporate purposes, including working capital.